MohsenKoohi/MS-BioGraphs-Validation/README.md

 of the graphs.
 Each graph has a `.ojson` file whose `shasum` is verified by the value retreived from our server.
 Files such as  `offsets.bin`,`wcc.bin`, `n2o.bin`,`trans_offsets.bin`, and `edges_shas.txt`
-have a shasum records in the `ojson` file which is used for validation of these files.
+have shasum records in the `ojson` file which is used for validation of these files.

 The graph in WebGraph format has been compressed in  `MS??-underlying.*` and `MS??-weights.*` files.
 In order to validate the compressed graph, the `EdgeBlockSHA.java` is used.